Returns a Double specifying the interest rate per period for an annuity.

-Required.
-Double specifies the payment to be made each period.
+- Required.
+Double specifying payment to be made each period.
 Payments usually contain principal and interest that doesn't change over the life of the annuity.

-Required.
-Double specifies the present value, or value today, of a series of future payments or receipts.
+- Required.
+Double specifying present value, or value today, of a series of future payments or receipts.
 For example, when you borrow money to buy a car, the loan amount is the present value to the lender of the monthly car payments you will make.

-Optional.
-Double specifies the future value or cash balance you want after you make the final payment.
-For example, the future value of a loan is $0 because that is its value after the final payment.
+- Optional.
+Double specifying future value or cash balance you want after you make the final payment.
+For example, the future value of a loan is $0 because that's its value after the final payment.
 However, if you want to save $50,000 over 18 years for your child's education, then $50,000 is the future value.
 If omitted, 0 is assumed.

-Optional.
-Double specifying value you estimate is returned by Rate.
+- Optional.
+Double specifying value you estimate will be returned by Rate.
 If omitted, Guess is 0.1 (10 percent).